MonoTech01/Python-Programming/Lab2/Challenges.md

 # 5

-Using the {ython list you created in #1 and #2, iterate over the Python list and print each list item
+Using the Python list you created in #1 and #2, iterate over the Python list and print each list item

 # 6